stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ### Data Import <a name="rf-import"></a>

 Again, since we saved our modelling data as a pickle file, we import it.
-We ensure we remove the id column, and we also ensure our data is shuffled.
+We ensure we remove the id column and we also ensure our data is shuffled.

-As this is the exact same process we ran for both Logistic Regression & the Decision Tree - our code also investigates the class balance of our dependent variable
+As this is the exact same process we ran for both Logistic Regression and the Decision Tree, our code also investigates the class balance of our dependent variable.

 ```python